Women Surgeon Statistics

 According to UCAS, in 2011 55% of people accepted on to medical degree courses in the UK were women.
-In 2013, women made up only 9.95% of consultant surgeons in England.
+In 2014, women made up 10.5% of consultant surgeons in England.
 The increased proportion of female medical students appears not be translating through into a similarly increased proportion of women surgeons.

 detail on the numbers of women in surgery is available from the WinS office, or from the Health and Social Care Information Centre.